 The sacroiliac joint remains a controversial source of primary low back pain, and surgery is rarely performed for sacroiliac joint dysfunction.
-Although there are ongoing published peer reviewed studies, there is a paucity of long term, scientific literature to support Minimally invasive sacroiliac joint fusion is becoming a more prevalent treatment for chronic refractory low back painisolated to the sacroiliac joint with the development of various fusion devices over the past ten years.
-Additional randomized, controlled trials or comparison studies are needed to compare sacroiliac joint fusion for low back paininvestigate different aspects of each device to non-surgical treatments toidentify unique features that may be of clinical benefit, as well as determine the impact on health outcomes and long-term efficacy and safety.
-11,24
+Although there are ongoing published peer-reviewed studies, there is a paucity of long-term, scientific literature to support sacroiliac joint fusion for low back pain.
+Additional randomized, controlled trials or comparison studies are needed to compare sacroiliac joint fusion for low back pain to non-surgical treatments to determine the impact on health outcomes and long-term efficacy and safety.
+1145